-Anxiety & Male Sexual Issues Reinforced by Past-Life Traumas & Circumcision PLTC Founder/Author: Thomas Paul, DCH
+Anxiety & Male Sexual Issues Reinforced by Past-Life Traumas & Circumcision PLTC Founder/Author: Dr. Thomas Paul

 A 35 year old, male client named Jim experiences Past Life Therapy for a greater understanding of his emotional and physical problems.
 Jim states during his initial session that “I’m on a healing journey to eliminate anxiety, depression, and my fear of confrontation.”
 He also reveals that these challenges are affecting his career and personal relationships, including intimacy issues such as premature ejaculation and recurrent impotency.
 This case study will examine some of Jim’s therapy visits and clients with similar issues who accredit the Netherton-Paul Method of De-Hypnosis utilized exclusively at Past Life Therapy Center® for enabling them to resolve their concerns.
 All clients mentioned have given written permission to share their story.

 Jim said he had an elective surgery at 23 years old to correct a severe penile curvature that was making intercourse impossible.
 Although the procedure was considered a medical success, Jim endured an exceptionally painful recovery reinforced by the surgical staffs' dialogue during his drug-induced unconsciousness, or what can be referred to as “under hypnosis.”
 During PLTC’s de-hypnosis, or “focused-state” therapy, my client was able to access his unconscious mind to resolve subconscious material affecting his well-being from past-lives, prenatal, surgeries, and his traumatic circumcision.

 A boy’s reaction to circumcision, which is a medically unnecessary surgery.